edgeimpulse/expert-projects/image-projects/fomo-stock-tracker-brainchip.md

 ## Conclusion

 This project leverages the Brainchip Akida Neuromorphic Hardware Accelerator to propose an innovative solution to inventory stock tracking.
-It showed a very good performance running at +56 FPS, less than 100 mW of power consumption and tracking a lot of pieces at a time.
+It showed a very good performance running at 56 FPS, with less than 100 mW of power consumption and tracking a lot of pieces at a time.